LSSTDESC/stream_sim/_sources/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mycosmo's documentation!
+Welcome to Stream_Sim's documentation!
 ===================================

 .. warning::
    This package is under active development.
 The API and features may change in future releases.

-StreamSim is a Python package designed for stellar stream data generation.
+Stream_Sim is a Python package designed for stellar stream data generation.
 It provides essential tools for generate mock stellar stream data, and convert them into observable quantities.

 Key Features